 These pitfalls include:

-- Know the technical constraints of your legacy system.
-Consider all the technology limitations of a legacy system before jumping ahead into a legacy modernization effort.
+Know the technical constraints of your legacy system.
+Consider all the technical limitations of a legacy system before jumping ahead into a legacy modernization effort.

 QAT’s approach to SOA is founded on our practical experience in building working products and solutions for enterprises across the globe.
 In short QAT assists enterprises in making the right business and technology decisions.